 In waters less than 70 m deep, the mooring of some floating substructure types becomes more expensive because of the dynamic response to waves in these shallower waters.

-Easy ground conditions, such as dense sand with low gradients on homogeneous or stiff clay containing few or no boulders, offer cost benefits because a range of anchoring solutions can be used and there is high confidence of long-term mooring system stability.
+Easy ground conditions, such as dense sand with low gradients or homogeneous or stiff clay containing few or no boulders, offer cost benefits because a range of anchoring solutions can be used and there is high confidence of long-term mooring system stability.
 Difficult conditions can add to cost significantly by driving a need for alternative designs and installation methods, such as suction or piled anchors.

-Likewise, projects further from shore take longer to access which adds cost, and increases downtime which reduces energy production.
+Likewise, projects further from shore take longer to access which adds cost and increases downtime, which reduces energy production.
 At about 60 km, it may be most cost effective to use a service operation vessel (SOV) spending weeks at sea, rather than crew transfer vessels (CTVs) travelling to and from port daily.
 Projects further from shore typically also have longer grid connections, adding to transmission CAPEX and OPEX.

 Over time, there has been a move by governments from providing an agreed fixed-value market mechanism to supporting offshore wind to auctions where project developers bid a price for electricity they will generate.
 This change drives competition at project level which is passed down through the supply chain.
 Also, as the industry matures, what used to be highly differentiated areas of supply become commodities, driving further competition.